-Rhubarb and apple crumble is a classic recipe that’s both sweet and tart at the same time which makes for a great pudding served with custard!
-Crumbles were first made during the war because of rationing, where people didn’t have enough ingredients to make pastry, so they’d make crumble with stewed fruit instead.
+Rhubarb and apple crumble is a classic recipe that’s both sweet and tart at the same time which makes for a great pudding.
+Crumbles were first made during the war because of rationing, where people didn’t have enough ingredients to make pastry, so they’d make crumble topping with stewed fruit instead.
 This rhubarb and apple version is a cheap and tasty way to use up leftover ingredients.
 It takes only 15 minutes of prep which means it’s one of the simplest recipes you could choose and you’ll have a delicious dessert that everyone will love and you can make any night of the week.
+Complete this Rhubarb and apple crumble recipe with vanilla custard for the ultimate British dessert.

 - 600g (1lb 5oz) rhubarb, sliced into 5cm (2in) lengths